Last Updated on September 4, 2021 by Alabi M. S.

 1. To introduce the lesson, the teacher revises the previous lesson.
 Based on this, he/she asks the pupils some questions:

-2. Narrates the history of volleyball in Nigeria.
+2. Narrates the history of football in Nigeria.

 Pupil’s Activities – Listen to the teacher.

-Pupil’s Activities – Draw and label the court.
+Pupil’s Activities – Draw and label the football pitch.

 5. Summarizes the major points on the board.

-1. Narrates the history of volleyball in Nigeria.
+1. Narrates the history of football in Nigeria.
+2 marks

-3. Draw and label volleyball court with dimensions.
+3. Draw and label football with dimensions.
+2 marks